Revisiting Automatic Data Curation for Vision Foundation Models in Digital Pathology: Introduction

 To summarize, our contributions are three-fold: 1) we present, to the best of our knowledge, the first \emph{fully automated} data curation scheme for \gls{fm} training in \gls{dp}; 2) we identify batch stratification, alongside hierarchical clustering-based curation, as the key to data distribution uniformization and improved downstream performance; 3) we demonstrate the effectiveness of our method through improved performance on both \gls{roi}- and \gls{wsi}-level benchmarks.
-Our code can be found on GitHub\footnote{https://github.com/swiss-ai/health-pathology/tree/main}.
+Our code and curated data can be found on GitHub\footnote{https://github.com/swiss-ai/patho-ssl-data-curation}.